MariosGkMeng/Straightforward-Obsidian2Latex/README.md

 I will "relax"/parameterize this rule soon.

+### Mapping packages that should not be combined
+Regretably, LateX suffers from one more flaw; that of needing to be concious of packages that should not be loaded together.
+This is controlled in `get_parameters.py`, in the `PARS['par']['packages-to-load']` list.
+The first entry of this list contains the package, the second contains the document class for which this package should **not** be loaded (e.g., the package `cleveref` should not be loaded when using the `ifacconf` document class).

 # 🟢 Good Practices in Obsidian
 ## Embedded notes
 Read in the [Obsidian website](https://help.obsidian.md/Linking+notes+and+files/Embed+files) for information on **what** they are.